 When you began your business, it was small; most are for the first few years.
 But now that you’ve gained customers and market share, you’re feeling it’s time to expand.
 This is a normal part of business life, yet a challenge for many small business owners.
+Small business expansion is crucial for seasonal business growth.

 Expanding your business takes careful planning.
 Perhaps you need a new space to add more selections to your catalog or just to restock your inventory to cater to rising demand.
 No matter the case, any business expansion requires funding.